-Outside reporters who have permission to enter a prison in California must do so under escort of a PIO and they are not allowed to seek interviews with a specific prisoner.
+Outside reporters who have permission to enter a prison in California must do so under escort of a PIO and are not allowed to seek interviews with a specific prisoner.
+The California Code of Regulations, Title 15 reads, in part:

 That regulation does not apply to me at San Quentin because I live there.
-I studied statistics and research methods in college, so I know how to gather information, rank my data and create charts and graphs.
+That being the case, I’m able to conduct controlled surveys and report on my findings.
+It helps that I studied statistics and research methods in college, so I know how to gather information, rank my data and create charts and graphs and write.
 I use that knowledge to conduct controlled surveys that I publish in San Quentin News, where I am on the staff.
 The Prison Journalism Project (PJP) has also published my survey on attitudes toward the COVID-19 vaccination.

 For example, when I surveyed 100 prisoners inside San Quentin’s West Block housing unit about whether they would get vaccinated for COVID-19, I asked basic questions such as age, sentence and the length of time incarcerated in addition to asking whether they would get vaccinated.
 I also provided a small space for comments.
 Because they were anonymous, I could not go back to someone who failed to complete all questions.